Woman in serious condition after funfair ride malfunction at country show

 Annually it attracts more than 120,000 people across the weekend.

-Helen Hayes, the Labour parliamentary candidate for Dulwich and West Norwood, posted on X, formerly Twitter, on Saturday evening: “I’m shocked to learn of the failure of a fairground ride at Lambeth Country Show earlier this evening.
+Helen Hayes, the Labour parliamentary candidate for Dulwich and West Norwood, posted on X on Saturday evening: “I’m shocked to learn of the failure of a fairground ride at Lambeth Country Show earlier this evening.

 “My thoughts are with those who were injured and all who witnessed this horrific event.